 After about 15-20 minutes you’ll notice the foam begin to dissipate.
 The butter will turn from cloudy to clear, too.
 That chunky foam won’t all go away completely, but you’ll see spots begin to clear on the surface.

-After another several minutes, you’ll see a finer, “fizzy” looking foam begin to form.
+After another several minutes, you’ll see a finer, “fizzy” looking foam begin to form with tiny bubbles.
 This is your signal that you’re finished simmering!
 Turn the heat off and let the pot sit until it stops bubbling.

 So, the butter should simmer about 25-30 minutes total for 1 pound of butter.
 And you don’t even have to stir it.
 Just keep an eye on it.

 Get a medium size bowl and put a fine-mesh strainer inside of it.
-I like this set of three strainers.
-I use them all the time.
+I like this set of three metal mesh strainers.
+I use them ALL the time.
+That big one also comes in handy for when I make homemade coconut milk.

 Put a paper towel over the top of the strainer, too.

-Pour the butter into the paper towel-lined strainer and get all of those milk solids strained.
+Pour the butter into the paper towel-lined strainer, and let it strain and start removing any milk solids that are still floating around!
 You may have some stuff stuck to the bottom of your pan, but if you let it soak for a few hours it cleans up really well.

 Discard the stuff in the paper towel, letting as much ghee drizzle out as you can.
 You should only have a couple tablespoons worth of milk solids in there.